laravel/docs/eloquent-factories.md

 <a name="recycling-an-existing-model-for-relationships"></a>
 ### Recycling An Existing Model For Relationships

-If you have models that share a common relationship with another model, you may use the `recycle` method to ensure a single instance is recycled for them all.
+If you have models that share a common relationship with another model, you may use the `recycle` method to ensure a single instance of the related model is recycled for all of the relationships.

-For example, imagine you have an `Airline`, `Flight`, and `Ticket` model, where the ticket belongs to an airline and a flight, and the flight also belongs to an airline.
-When creating tickets, you will probably want the same airline for both the ticket and the flight, so you pass an airline to the `recycle` method:
+For example, imagine you have `Airline`, `Flight`, and `Ticket` models, where the ticket belongs to an airline and a flight, and the flight also belongs to an airline.
+When creating tickets, you will probably want the same airline for both the ticket and the flight, so you may pass an airline instance to the `recycle` method:

     Ticket::factory()
         ->recycle(Airline::factory()->create())
         ->create();

-You may find this particularly useful if you have models belonging to a common user or team.
+You may find the `recycle` method particularly useful if you have models belonging to a common user or team.